Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/tools_alex_slides.md

 - Should be portable
 - Configuration files not applicable to a system are usually ignored
 - **Warning**: Do not share secrets by accident
-- Checkout other people's dotfiles
+- Check out other people's dotfiles

 ---